ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * The CBOR map MAY include any of the status parameter 'group_name', 'group_title', 'exp', 'group_policies', 'as_uri' and 'active' defined in {{config-repr-status-properties}}.

-* The CBOR map MUST NOT include any of the status parameter 'ace-groupcomm-profile' and 'joining_uri' defined in {{config-repr-status-properties}}.
+* The CBOR map MUST NOT include any of the status parameter 'rt', 'ace-groupcomm-profile' and 'joining_uri' defined in {{config-repr-status-properties}}.

 If any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response, which MAY include additional information to clarify what went wrong.